Julien BriseBois

-Julien Brisebois (born January 24, 1977) is a Canadian ice hockey executive.
+Julien BriseBois (born January 24, 1977) is a Canadian ice hockey executive.
 He is the general manager for the Tampa Bay Lightning in the National Hockey League (NHL) and their American Hockey League (AHL) affiliate, the Syracuse Crunch.

 Career

 Montreal Canadiens

 A native of Greenfield Park, Quebec, Brisebois was employed by the Heenan Blaikie law firm before joining the Montreal Canadiens.
 During that time he worked in sports law, where he represented several NHL and Major League Baseball clubs in arbitration cases as well as acting as an advisor in contract negotiations.
 Brisebois also participated in the reform of the constitution and by-laws of the Quebec Major Junior Hockey League.

 Brisebois spent nine seasons with the Montreal Canadiens after joining the organization on September 1, 2001, as director of legal affairs.
 In July 2003, he added director of hockey operations to his duties before being named vice president of hockey operations on July 24, 2006.
 In this capacity, Brisebois oversaw the Canadiens' AHL affiliate, the Hamilton Bulldogs.
 The Bulldogs won the 2007 Calder Cup during the first season under Brisebois' direction.
-BrisBois would later hire future National Hockey League head coach, Guy Boucher, to coach the Bulldogs on June 29, 2009.
+BriseBois would later hire future National Hockey League head coach, Guy Boucher, to coach the Bulldogs on June 29, 2009.
 Boucher won the Louis A. R. Pieri Memorial Award as the American Hockey League's most outstanding coach for the 2009–10 season.
 Over three seasons the Bulldogs' amassed a record of 137–78–25 under Brisebois before he was hired by the Tampa Bay Lightning.